DiscreteRate

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool runs the Fast-Slow Drain demo, specifying it's an oscillating tank and the canonical DRS-vs-DES event-count demonstration.
-It provides a clear verb and resource, but does not explicitly differentiate from sibling demo tools like run_hamburger_duo.
+The description clearly states the tool runs the Fast-Slow Drain (FSD) demo with a specific citation (Damiron-Nastasi 2008) and identifies its purpose as the canonical DRS-vs-DES event-count demonstration.
+This specific verb+resource combination distinguishes it from sibling demo tools like run_hamburger_duo or run_valdez_tanker.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.